pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

     tests/__init__.py
     tests/test_application.py

-It is generally recommended to put test code and code under test in separate folders.
+It is generally recommended to put test code and code-under-test in separate folders.

 Writing tests